 Bandhani is extremely colorful, a quality obtained using only natural methods.

-Paintings are popular all over the country, and many places, especially Jaipur, Jodhpur and Udaipur in Rajasthan, have shops where many painters work all day to recreate ancient miniatures.
+In India, painting began as a method of worship centered on the Hindu sacred texts.
+Today modern and traditional paintings are popular all over the country and many cities such as Jaipur, Jodhpur, and Udaipur have shops where painters work all day to recreate ancient miniatures.

-Nowadays it is common to use poster colors instead of natural pigments, but the themes and the motifs are still traditional – mostly court scenes, religious and mythological stories.
+Nowadays it is common to use poster colors instead of natural pigments but the themes and motifs are still traditional and mostly consist of court scenes, religious themes, and mythological stories.

-Without any doubt, one of the most famous artworks of India.
-This tribal art form was born in the state of Maharashtra, and it mainly revolves around mother nature, animals and the wilderness.
+Without a doubt, Warli painting is one of the most famous art styles in India.
+This tribal art form was born in the state of Maharashtra and mainly revolves around elements of nature including motifs of the sun, the moon, mountains, rivers, and trees.

-Nowadays, it is common to see Warli painting used to decorate a house or to create a pattern for a dress.
+Today, it is common to see Warli painting used to decorate homes or as a pattern on the fabric of a dress.
+Warli art is added to fabrics by using natural pigments made from red ochre or rice paste.

-Madhubani is an art form practiced in the Mithila region, and it is a kind of painting done with fingers, twigs, brushes, and matchsticks.
+Madhubani is an art form practiced in the Mithila region and it is a style of painting done with fingers, twigs, brushes, matchsticks.
+Traditionally, Madhubani is painted on floors of huts and plastered mud walls, but recently its designs have become popular and can be seen on cloth, paper, and canvas.

-It uses only natural dyes and pigment, and every painting is characterized by strong geometrical patterns.
-The content can be adapted to a particular occasion, such as birth, marriage, and festivals.
+Madhubani uses only natural dyes and pigments and every painting is characterized by strong geometric patterns.
+The content can be adapted to a particular occasion such as birth, marriage, or festivals.
+Some designs may also depict scenes from the royal court or deities from the ancient stories.

 Creating this handicraft requires a great deal of knowledge and manual skills.